stuffnting/gutenberg-block-examples/src/block-categories/README.md

 **`block-categories.php`**

 - Registers a test block: `myprefix/change-inserter-test-block`.

 - Adds a new block category `custom-category-php` using the `block_categories_all` filter.

 - Filters which blocks are allowed in the `widget` category.
 The other widgets are remove from the editor completely.

 **`block-categories.index.js`**

 - Adds a new block category `custom-category-js`.

 - Reorders the categories in the inserter.

 - Moves core/spacer to the `custom-category-php` category.

-- Unregisters the blocks the `theme` category. `theme` is then removed from the inserter, because empty categories are omitted;
+- Unregisters the blocks the `theme` category. `theme` is then removed from the inserter, because empty categories are omitted.

 - Unregisters the block variations of core/embed, but leave core/embed itself.

 **`block-categories.test-block.js`**